Community Building in the Private Rented Sector

 These models can give renters more choice and are billed as more community-focused than traditional private renting.
 From an institutional perspective, new models offer long-term financial returns and associated social benefits.
 The challenge is for practitioners to integrate different models into neighbourhoods and planning policy, and to ensure tenants across all forms of PRS – both traditional and upstart – can put down roots and remain within their chosen communities.

-Future of London’s 2020 project will review the landscape of private renting options; investigate how private renters are forging and maintaining community links – and how built environment organisations are trying to help; and share effective approaches to community building across the private rented sector.
+Future of London’s 2020 project will review the landscape of private renting options; investigate how private renters are forging and maintaining community links – and how built environment organisations are trying to help; and share effective approaches to building security and sense of community within the private rented sector.

 We’d like to connect with organisations involved in – or tenants of – build to rent, co-living, community-led housing, intergenerational housing or other private renting models.
-If you have experience to share or are interested in partnering with us on this project, contact Amanda Robinson.
+If you have experience to share or are interested in partnering with us on this project, contact Anna Odedun.